 TOWNSHIP OF ORO-MEDONTE

-The Township has invested in the efficiency of its assets to reduce energy and lifecycle costs, and to minimize environmental impacts.
-A few examples include:
+A portion of the Township’s capital expenditure focuses on investing in the efficiency of assets to reduce energy and lifecycle costs, and to minimize environmental impacts.

 Oro-Medonte is a diverse and beautiful community with a central location in Ontario.

 A community of 20,078 full-time residents, Oro-Medonte covers a land area of 61,000 hectares, stretching from the northern border of Barrie and Lake Simcoe to the southern fringes of Orillia and north to Tay and Severn Townships.
 For more information, please visit our website at www.oro-medonte.ca.